ZAMBIA & ZIMBABWE: SOUTH LUANGWA & VICTORIA FALLS

 • In the unfortunate event your checked baggage is lost or delay we recommend you carry prescription medication, including anti-malaria tablets, essential toiletries, and a change of underwear in your hand luggage.

 • Misplacing or losing original travel documents is frustrating and time consuming as it takes time to have them replaced.
-Always carry a copy of the ID page of your passport, travel itinerary, travel insurance and Covid passport with you.
+Always carry a copy of the ID page of your passport, travel itinerary, and travel insurance with you.
 The best method is to scan these documents and store them electronically.
 Packing a copy separately from the original documents and leave a copy with a family member or trusted contact are other options.

 • It is advisable to secure your luggage with a suitable lock when flying both locally (within South Africa), regionally (to neighboring countries), and internationally.
-As an additional precaution, we suggest that check-in baggage is protected and secured with a Luggage Glove.

-• Please do not check in any valuables or chronic medication as these should be kept in your carry-on luggage.
+• Please do not check in any valuables or chronic medication as these should be kept in your carry-on luggage

 • Always drive with your doors locked and your windows closed, with handbags/backpacks/parcels, and valuables stored out of sight in the boot/trunk of the car.